 How experienced are you at trekking?

-Both treks are challenging, but the Annapurna Circuit includes a very high pass and some longer days of walking.
+The Annapurna Circuit is a little more challenging, as it includes a very high pass and some longer days of walking.

 What interests you most, a variety of landscapes or seriously impressive mountains?